eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.10 Relying Parties

 Relying Parties are natural or legal persons that rely upon an electronic identification or a Trust Service.
-In the context of Wallet Units, they request the necessary attributes contained within the PID dataset, QEAA, Pub-EAA and EAA from Users to rely on the EUDI Wallet, subject to the acceptance by the owner of the Wallet (User) and within the limits of applicable legislation and rules.
+They request the necessary attributes contained within the PID, QEAA, Pub-EAA and EAA from Users to rely on the
+Wallet Unit, subject to the acceptance by the User and within the limits of applicable legislation and rules.
 The reason for reliance on the Wallet Unit may be a legal requirement, a contractual agreement, or their own decision.
-To rely on the EUDI Wallet for the purpose of providing a service, Relying Parties need to inform the Member State where they are established and their intention for doing so.
-Relying Parties need to maintain an interface with the EUDI Wallet to request attestations with mutual authentication.
-Relying Parties are responsible for authenticating PIDs and (Q)EAAs.
+To rely on Wallet Units for the purpose of providing a service, Relying Parties need to inform the Member State where they are established and their intention for doing so.
+Relying Parties need to maintain an interface with the Wallet Unit to request attestations with mutual authentication.
+Relying
+Parties are responsible for authenticating PIDs and (Q)EAAs.

 ### 3.11 Conformity Assessment Bodies (CAB)